a collection of notes on areas of personal interest

 Going back to the nineteen-seventies, here are two photographs, taken in 1970, of the most important group of buildings there were in Qatar at that time.
 The top photograph shows the manara and domes of the Grand Mosque on the left, the Clock Tower with its surrounding shade feature centre right, and the south wing of the Diwan al Amiri showing above the trees on the right.
 The lower photograph shows the Clock Tower’s shade feature to the left and the main entrance to the Diwan al Amiri centre right.
 My understanding is that the Diwan al Amiri was originally built as an office and residential complex for Sheikh Ahmad bin Ali Al Thani, but not used as such.
 Its imposing position was created by its location on a significant rise to the west of the centre of Doha.
 This, together with the sheer bulk of the Diwan al Amiri and its ogee arches created the most dominating construction in Qatar at that time.

-Here is a detail photo of the original sculptural symbol of Doha, the Clock Tower outside the Diwan al Amiri.
+This photograph is of the original sculptural symbol of Doha, the Clock Tower which stands on the roundabout outside the Diwan al-Amiri.
 I believe it was constructed around the mid nineteen-fifties.
 It was a very important element in the urban design of this part of Doha.
 This, together with the Diwan al Amiri and Grand Mosque were the constructions that appeared most frequently on the State’s publications such as the posters, postcards and books produced by the Ministry of Information in the nineteen sixties and, particularly, the nineteen seventies.
 There is a photo of it under construction on the Old Qatar page.
 I don’t have a good image of it on plan, but you should be able to see on the plan photograph below the surrounding arched arcade which, on plan, represents the moon and the clock a star having rays stretching from it as three-dimensionally, diagonally modelled raised paving.

 The combination of the moon and star is a symbol found all over the Arab and Islamic world, the star actually being not a star but the planet, Venus which, once a year at the beginning of the holy month of ramadhan, comes extremely close to the nascent moon when it is obvious how the symbolism arose.
 Bear in mind that the badu, like the ancient Egyptians and others, were very much aware of the heavens due to the lack of light pollution at night in the desert and, therefore, the natural importance of celestial observation.

-The architecture of the clock tower is related more to the Indian sub-continent than the traditional architecture of the region, perhaps a reflection of the influence of the British engineers under whose influence it would have been designed and constructed.
+I had considered the architecture of the clock tower to be related more to the Indian sub-continent than the traditional architecture of the region, perhaps a reflection of the influence of the British engineers under whose influence it would have been designed and constructed.
+But I have now learned that it was designed by the British engineer Hugh Hale, and was apparently based on a door in the adjacent Sheikhs’ mosque, though this structure was demolished and rebuilt before the Clock Tower was completed.
+Of course the door might well have been related to influences outside the Arabian peninsula, but I am unable to compare them.

 Originally the clock tower was the centre of a roundabout immediately outside the Diwan al Amiri.
 As such it was a part of the main road system linking Doha with Rayyan, the home of the Royal Family and, in consequence saw a relatively large amount of traffic.
 The Diwan al Amiri, Clock Tower and Grand Mosque consequently formed the most important urban design feature of Doha and were seen by a lot of people, at least once a week with visits to the Grand Mosque.
 As such it symbolised Doha, if not Qatar in those days.
 Here it seems relatively open but you should bear in mind that there was commercial development related to one of the important merchant families on the other side of the clock tower from the Diwan al Amiri.